uniquedev200/SUVIDHA-BACKEND/README.md

 Finished initial implementing and testing of JWT-secured bills and payments listing with status-based filtering using mock database.

-**Update**:Finished initial implementation and testing of JWT-secured routes for creating and viewing complaints and creating new payment logs using mock database.
+Finished initial implementation and testing of JWT-secured routes for creating and viewing complaints and creating new payment logs using mock database.

+**Update**: Finished initial implemntation and testing of JWT-secured routes for viewing consumption analysis using mock database

 This backend is being designed to provide secure and easy access to government services via the kiosk to all citizens.